Sanji229/HOTEL_MANAGEMENT_SYSTEM/README.md

      5. Check-Out Room
      6. Guest Summary Report
      7. Exit

-2. Now choose options from sub menu if available and fill details accordingly.
+B.  Now choose options from sub menu if available and fill details accordingly.

-3. Add some rooms and bookings prior to displaying them or choosing any other options.
+C.  Add some rooms and bookings prior to displaying them or choosing any other options.

 ## Example Interaction
 1- Managing rooms and adding them prior to choosing other options.